ubc-library-rc/dryad2dataverse/docs/script.md

 **Hardware**

 * You will need sufficient storage space on your system to hold the contents of the largest Dryad record that you are transferring.
 This is not necessarily a small amount; Dryad studies can range into the tens or hundreds of Gb, which means that a "normal" `/tmp` directory will normally not have enough space allocated to it.
+The software will work on one study at a time and delete the files as it goes, but there are studies in the Dryad repository that are huge, even if most of them are quite small.

 **Other**